Point Blank (2008 video game): Point Blank Revolution

 In January 2014, Garena released Point Blank Revolution, an improved version of the game with a new interface and character customizations.
-The game was initially available only in Singapore and Malaysia but was later released in Thailand and Philippines (acquired from Level Up!
+The game was initially available only in Singapore and Malaysia but was later released in Thailand. (with the name ‘Point Blank : Reloaded’) and Philippines (acquired from Level Up!
 Games).

 Project Blackout name change, redesign, and closure

 On June 24, 2014, Project Blackout NA adopted the Point Blank Revolution (Point Blank Malaysia/Singapore) UI/Interface, becoming the first old-school Point Blank game to adopt the Revolution Look.
 An update was released on April 22, 2015 changing the name of the game completely to go along with the Revolution UI/Interface.
 Project Blackout was renamed Piercing Blow in another major update.

 Two new servers were opened up under the Piercing Blow host for Europe and India in 2015.
 The server for India closed in 2017, and on September 21, 2018 Piercing Blow closed its servers completely for the N/A, and Europe Regions, due to very low General Population.
 Along with this, the Zepetto N.A.
-Offices also closed and moved back to South Korea.
+Offices also closed and moved back to CONCEPCION TARLAC.